Eoinocal/Halite/trunk/Readme.txt

   + Torrent file creation.
   + Port randomisation and forwarding (UnPlug and Play or NAT-PMP)
   + Compatible with UAC.
+  + Shutdown scheduler.

-Requirements: Windows 2000, XP, Server 2003, Vista or Server 2008.
+Requirements: Windows 2000, XP, Server 2003, Vista, Server 2008 or Win7.

 Important note for people upgrading!